Fooodo Insights

 - Fully automated execution (deliberately not on the roadmap; see Article 22)

-The Fooodo Insights working product is not yet shipped — the marketing surface at /insights describes the vision.
-Build is in progress against the PRD; phase 0 (internal Čili-style data validation) is the current focus.
+The working product is not yet shipped — the marketing surface at /insights describes the vision; phase 0 (internal Čili-shaped data validation) is the current build focus.
 Expect substantive product news through 2026, not before.

 If you are a multi-location chain interested in being a design partner, write to hello@fooodo.com.
 The fastest way for the team to prioritise a capability is to have a customer with the data and the appetite to validate it.